In This Article

 Over time, your monstera will lose its lower leaves as it continues to climb; even pinching off growth tips won’t stop its upward growth.
 While there’s no way to encourage regrowth on those bare lower stems, it’s easy to propagate a new, fuller-looking plant from a healthy stem with several leaves.

 Is a Monstera Plant Toxic?

-The monstera plant is toxic to both humans and pets.
-Signs of poisoning include oral irritation, intense burning and irritation of mouth, tongue and lips, excessive drooling, vomiting, and difficulty swallowing, according to the ASPCA.
+The monstera plant can be toxic to humans and pets.
+According to the ASPCA, if ingested, your pet may experience oral irritation, intense burning and irritation of mouth, tongue, and lips, excessive drooling, vomiting, and difficulty swallowing.
 If you suspect that your pet has ingested part of your monstera plant, call your veterinarian or the ASPCA Animal Poison Control Center (888-426-4435) immediately.